 deal with any other relevant matters.

 Section 26T(1) of the Act enables the Commissioner to approve a variation of the registered CR Code.
-Section 26T(5) of the Act requires the Commissioner to register the CR Code, as varied, on the Codes Register kept by the Commissioner in accordance with s 26U of the Act.
+Section 26T(5) of the Act requires the Commissioner to register the CR Code, as varied, on the Codes Register kept by the Commissioner in accordance with section 26U of the Act.
 Section 26M of the Act provides that the CR Code, as varied, is a legislative instrument for the purposes of the Legislation Act 2003 once included on the Codes Register.

 The Commissioner decided to make this variation to the CR Code on the Commissioner’s own initiative in accordance with section 26T(1)(a) of the Privacy Act.